ronisaha/php-8-debian/README.md

 ## Image Variants
 ### php-8-debain:cli or php-8-debain:cli-{php-version}
-This use the cli base image also contain nodejs-18.x and npm
+This use the cli base image with xdebug enabled, also contain nodejs-18.x and npm

 ### php-8-debain:fpm or php-8-debain:fpm-{php-version}
 This use the fpm base image